Financial-Times/content-k8s-provisioner/README.md

 kubectl cluster-info
 ```

-The following steps has to be manually done (will be automated):
+The following steps has to be manually done:

 1. Connect to the cluster and grant admin to the default user
 ```